CameronGray1210/GettingStarted/docs/gettingstarted.md

   * Regular or Power User models would work well for you in our school.

 :::important
-See the School of Software Design and Data Science (SDDS) hardware and software requirements sections for more detailed specifications!
+For more detailed specifications, review the School of Software Design and Data Science (SDDS) **hardware** and **software** requirements in the next couple of sections!
 :::